P. Chenchiah: Theology

 Chenchiah is one of the Christian theologians featured in Robin Boyd's Introduction to Indian Christian Theology.
 In it, Boyd states that Chenchiah was primarily Christological in his thinking and focussed upon the integration of Hinduism and Christianity.
+Chenchiah was forced to resign his post as editor of ‘The Pilgrim’ after facing pressure from his promoting of Christians and Hindus praying together.

+Samuel George’s 2013 book ‘’Christology’’ suggests that Chenchiah believed in an inclusive Christology.